-We put in weeks worth of time in understanding the basic process of water purification starting from the filtering technologies to the actual use of each of them.
-We even spoke to a home appliances dealer in Sivakasi to understand the sales, maintenance, and usefulness of the purifiers.
+We put in a week's worth of time in understanding the basic process of water purification starting from the filtering technologies to the actual use of each of them.
+We even spoke to a home appliances dealer in Sivakasi, popular and multi-brand dealers Girias and Pai Electronics to understand the sales, maintenance, and usefulness of the purifiers.

-With all the work we put in we have found three of the best water purifiers in the market for different budgets.
+With all the work we put in we have found three of the best water purifiers in the market for different budgets and users.

 Best RO+ water purifier

 Livpure LIV-PEP-PRO-PLUS+ 7 L RO + UV +UF Water

 With 7-stage filtration, ability to work with Hard and Soft water and a sleek design the Livpure Pep Pro+ is a great value for money water purifier.

 Best UV water Purifier

 With a 7 litre detachable tank, the Kent Maxx is a great option for homes with soft water supply.
 It is much simpler too requiring less maintenance than the RO/RO+ systems.